Options

 The graphiql package can be installed using your favorite package manager.
 You also need to have react,react-dom and graphql installed which are peer dependencies of graphiql.

-npm install --save graphiql react react-dom graphql
+npm install graphiql react react-dom graphql

 The package exports a bunch of React components: